-Adding vertical interest by creeping up walls in cottage gardens, many honeysuckles also exude a rich, heady scent that helps to entice pollinating bees.
+A firm favourite for cottage garden ideas, honeysuckle will add vertical interest by creeping up walls.
+Many honeysuckles also exude a rich, heady scent that helps to entice pollinating bees.
 The plant flowers for months, and winds down in autumn with a profusion of berries, which will encourage birds to visit your garden.

 Where to plant

 Climbing honeysuckle likes its roots to be cool and its flowers in the sun, so a west- or south-west-facing fence or wall is ideal.
 It favors a rich, well-drained soil and does better in the ground than in a container.